iterative/dvc.org/static/docs/commands-reference/pipeline_show.md

   option is specified) of commands instead of paths to DVC-files.

-- `-o`, `--outs` - show pipeline as a list (graph, if `--ascii` or `--dot` option is specified) of stage output files instead of paths to DVC-files.
+- `-o`, `--outs` - show pipeline as a list (graph, if `--ascii` or `--dot` option is specified) of stage outputs instead of paths to DVC-files.

 - `--ascii` - visualize pipeline.
 It will print a graph (ASCII) instead of a list of path to DVC-files.